Finding Qualified Care for Alzheimer's: Tips and Navigating the Process

-- If you need someone to provide transport, does s/he drive?
+- If you need someone to provide transport, do they drive?

-- If you have specialized medical needs, does s/he have the training and qualifications to meet these needs?
+- If you have specialized medical needs, do they have the training and qualifications to meet these needs?

-- Are your needs changing, and if so, what skills will be required later?
+- Are your needs changing?
+If so, what skills may be required later?

 - General mobility